Environmental migration? An overview of the literature

 The specific case of earthquakes across the world (El Salvador in \cite{Halliday2006}, Japan in \cite{Kawawaki2018} and Indonesia in \cite{Gignoux2016} for instance) shows a common trend of outcomes: highly disruptive disasters such as earthquakes tend to decrease mobility from the hit area.
 An interesting mechanism to explain this common trend found in three very different contexts is given by, not only the already mentioned financial constraints but also the possibility of higher local employment opportunities due to post-disaster reconstruction \citep{Gignoux2016, Halliday2006}.
-Moreover, households are found to respond to hazard by using labor force as a buffer to the damages and redistributing labor within the household, with female mobility drastically dropping more than males and being substituted with increased hours of domestic labor \citep{Halliday2012}.
+Moreover, households are found to respond to hazard by using the labor force as a buffer to the damages and redistributing labor within the household, with female mobility drastically dropping more than males and being substituted with increased hours of domestic labor \citep{Halliday2012}.

 Analyses on South American countries also contribute to giving a hint of the complexity of the phenomenon. \cite{Thiede2016} show how internal migration is indeed impacted by rising temperature when considering the general effect; however, it hides an extreme heterogeneity of outcomes when specific characteristics of the areas and individuals are taken into account, resulting in a non-uniform effect.